reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(18.0, discountedPrice.applyAsDouble("OFF_SEASON", 20.0));
 }
 ```

 This test calculates discounted prices based on a code.
-If the code is "SALE," a 30% discount is applied; otherwise, a 10% discount is applied.
+If the code is `SALE`, it applies a 30% discount, otherwise, it applies a 10% discount.
 It verifies the discounted prices for both scenarios.

 ### ToIntFunction